flut2/msdf-zig/README.md

 - Rest of the error correction distance modes (other than `.none`)
 - Support for overlapping contours
 - SVG support
-- Option for kerning pairs when generating an atlas
 - Variable fonts